When I started looking into Johnny Rodriguez house, I expected a big, flashy Texas ranch. But what I found was very different.

 | Labels | Mercury, Epic, Capitol, Paula Records |

-Johnny Rodriguez House: Location Details
+Johnny Rodriguez House Location & Google Maps

-- Location: 1829 Paseo Real El Paso, TX 79936
+- Location: 1829 Paseo Real, El Paso, TX 79936

 - General Area: Far West San Antonio / West Bexar County